Something for everyone in Italy's record 215 political logos

 Catholic voters unhappy with the values espoused by mainstream centrist parties can find a home in either the "Party of Catholics", the "Sacred Roman Empire" movement or even two groups with identical names: "The Militia of Christ".
 The logo of one sports a red heart while the other is a red anchor.

-At least two groups are associated with Rome's rival football teams - "Forza Roma" and "Forza Lazio".
+At least two groups are associated with Rome's rival soccer teams - "Forza Roma" and "Forza Lazio".

 A voter who feels Italy thirsts for muse-like inspiration to solve its problems might be lured by the "Poets of Action Movement", the "Art, Freedom and Democracy" group or the "Party of the Cultural Revolution"